-In many cases, several different XML schemas occur in a collection since the XML documents in an IR application often come from different sources.
-This presents yet another challenge.
-Comparable elements may have different names and be represented differently structurally.
-In Figure 10.4, the node Name in the query (the left tree) corresponds to the two nodes FirstName and LastName in the document (the right tree).
-Some form of approximate matching of element names in combination with semi-automatic matching of different document structures can help here.
+In many cases, several different XML schemas occur in a collection because the XML documents in an IR application often come from more SCHEMA than one source.
+This phenomenon is called schema heterogeneity or schema HETEROGENEITY diversity and presents yet another challenge.
+As illustrated in Figure 10.6, comparable elements may have different names: creator in d_2 vs. author in d_3 .
+In other cases, the structural organization of the schemas may be different: Author names are direct descendants of the node author in q_3 , but there are the intervening nodes firstname and lastname in d_3 .
+If we employ strict matching of trees, then q_3 will retrieve neither d_2 nor d_3 , although both documents are relevant.
+Some form of approximate matching of element names in combination with semiautomatic matching of different document structures can help here.
 Human editing of correspondences of elements in different schemas will usually do better than automatic methods.